clicknium/clicknium-docs/doc/developtools/vscode/locatormanagement.md

   ![vscode-set-single-target](../../img/vscode-set-single-target.png)

-- After switching back to vscode, the corresponding Index property will be updated as the latest Index and checked.
+- After switching back to vscode, the corresponding Index property will be updated to the last Index and checked.

   ![vscode-set-single-target-success](../../img/vscode-set-single-target-success.png)